-- Introductory information concerning the proposed project in the study area. - Description of the study design implementation plan. - Institutional framework regarding relevant legislation for the necessity of Renewable Energy Sources (RES), nature protection, and environmental licensing of RES projects. - Literature review in Greek and foreign literature regarding the types of impacts of wind power plants on avifauna. - Preliminary impact assessment including the determination and description of the study area and field research area, identification of species of interest from existing information analysis for the area (literature data), description of the protective object of the study area, conservation goals, etc., with literature review and data collection for the area regarding avifauna (Standard data sheets, distribution maps, other bibliographic sources), and finally, the completion of a preliminary impact assessment. - Definition of the methodology concerning field recordings based on a combination of internationally accepted methods, per bird group, and additionally for other fauna species, and organization of sampling sites per bird group (and additionally for other fauna species), according to ecological requirements and suitability of habitats, determination of the timing of measurements, compilation of recording protocols per bird group (and additionally for other fauna species), and determination of data analysis methodology. - Methodology and framework for impact assessment, with estimation and evaluation of the potential impacts of the proposed wind power plant installation on selected, due to significance, bird species and additionally on fauna species, considering parameters such as: the ecological sensitivity of species, sensitivity to impacts from wind farm siting, the estimated magnitude of each impact (based on presence patterns, abundance, and movements of the species in the field investigation area such as field recordings spatial distribution, height and behavior of movements, critical nesting, roosting, and feeding habitats, the spatial extent of the impact on species and their habitats, the population that may be affected, the duration and repeatability of the impact, etc.), as well as the assessment of synergistic impacts both in the wider study area and in the vicinity of the studied wind power plant installation, mainly for species with large endemic areas such as raptors. - Analysis and evaluation of the necessary impact assessment through field recording analysis, analysis of recordings of significant species (SPA designation species and other significant bird species), assessment of impact significance, potential impacts from collisions, impacts from disturbance - deterrents, impacts from direct loss of habitats, synergistic-cumulative impacts at the study area level, as well as supplementary analysis and evaluation of the required impact assessment of other fauna species.
+- Introductory information concerning the proposed project in the study area. - Description of the study design implementation plan. - Institutional framework regarding relevant legislation for the necessity of Renewable Energy Sources (RES), nature protection, and environmental licensing of RES projects. - Literature review in Greek and foreign literature regarding the types of impacts of wind power plants on avifauna. - Preliminary impact assessment including the determination and description of the study area and field research area, identification of species of interest from existing information analysis for the area (literature data), description of the protective object of the study area, conservation goals, etc., with literature review and data collection for the area regarding avifauna (Standard data sheets, distribution maps, other bibliographic sources), and finally, the completion of a preliminary impact assessment. - Definition of the methodology concerning field recordings based on a combination of internationally accepted methods, per bird group, and additionally for other fauna species, and organization of sampling sites per bird group (and additionally for other fauna species), according to ecological requirements and suitability of habitats, determination of the timing of measurements, compilation of recording protocols per bird group (and additionally for other fauna species), and determination of data analysis methodology. - Methodology and framework for impact assessment, with estimation and evaluation of the potential impacts of the proposed wind power plant installation on selected, due to significance, bird species and additionally on fauna species, considering parameters such as: the ecological sensitivity of species, sensitivity to impacts from wind farm siting, the estimated magnitude of each impact (based on presence patterns, abundance, and movements of the species in the field investigation area such as field recordings spatial distribution, height and behavior of movements, critical nesting, roosting, and feeding habitats, the spatial extent of the impact on species and their habitats, the population that may be affected, the duration and repeatability of the impact, etc.), as well as the assessment of synergistic impacts both in the wider study area and in the vicinity of the studied wind power plant installation, mainly for species with large endemic areas such as raptors. - Analysis and evaluation of the necessary impact assessment through field recording analysis, analysis of recordings of significant species (SPA designation species and other significant bird species), assessment of impact significance, potential impacts from collisions, impacts from disturbance - deterrents, impacts from direct loss of habitats, synergistic-

-- Comprehensive Assessment of Required Estimation Summary of Conclusions and Proposed Mitigation Measures. - Proposal for monitoring avifauna and, optionally, other wildlife during the operational phase.
+- cumulative impacts at the study area level, as well as supplementary analysis and evaluation of the required impact assessment of other fauna species. - Comprehensive Assessment of Required Estimation Summary of Conclusions and Proposed Mitigation Measures. - Proposal for monitoring avifauna and, optionally, other wildlife during the operational phase.

-All of the aforementioned has been broken down into sections and subsections in such a way as to include all of the above information and to be consistent with the sections of the required SEA (to include all sections required therein).
+The entirety of the aforementioned organized into sections and subsections in such a way that it encompasses all the above information while aligning with the sections required by the Special Ecological Assessment guidelines.

-3. Institutional framework
+3. INSTITUTIONAL FRAMEWORK